shehanperera85/Automate-Teams-Creation-via-MS-Graph/Solution.md

 # How to Create the Power Automate Flow

-In this section, I'm discussing the flow.
-Once it's all done, you will be able to automate the Team creation by ingesting the preferred template.
+In this section, I'm discussing the steps involved in creating the Flow.

 ## Step 1 - Create the trigger
 This should be **When a new responce is submitted** and select the previously created MS Form [Check here](https://github.com/shehanperera85/PowerAutomate/blob/main/IntroAndPrereqs.md#3-create-a-simple-form-using-microsoft-forms